|6th Five Year Plan||

 22.21 Centrally Sponsored Schemes: The minimum needs programme will be supported bv the Centrally Sponsored Schemes of Community Health Volunteers, Employment and Training of Multi-purpose Workers and Re-orientation of Medical Education which are all continuing schemes.

 22.22 The community health volunteers scheme is yet to be evaluated fully, although two quick evaluations have been made.
 There are about 1.40 lakh community health volunteers in field as on 1st April, 1980.
 It is proposed to extend the programme further during the 198085 Plan to add another estimated 2.20 lakh community health volunteers raising the total number to 3.60 lakhs by 1985, with a view to cover the whole country.
-The States of Jammu & Kashmir, Kerala, Tamil Nadu and the Union Territories of Arunachal Pradesh and Lakshadweep Islands are implementing alternative schemes of health care at the grass roots level.
+The States of Jammu and Kashmir, Kerala, Tamil Nadu and the Union Territories of Arunachal Pradesh and Lakshadweep Islands are implementing alternative schemes of health care at the grass roots level.
 An in-depth evaluation of the Centrally Sponsored Community Health Volunteers Scheme as well as these alternative schemes will be made to develop, if necessary, a modified scheme to promote health consciousness among the rural people and provide a link between them and the primary health centres.

 Training of Multi-purpose workers is expected to be completed by 1983.